Del Pezzo surfaces with four log terminal singularities: -fibration structures on

+In this section we assume that there exists $\pp^1$-fibration $g\colon\bar{X}\rightarrow\pp^1$ such that there exists exactly one horizontal component $D_1$ of $D$.
+Moreover, we assume that $D_1$ is section or $2$-section and $D_1$ meets three other components of $D$.

-\begin{lemma} Assume that $D_1$ is a 3-section of $g$.
-Then $X$ has two Du Val singular points of type $A_1$, one singular point $P$ which dual graph of minimal resolution is (1), and one singular point $Q$ which dual graph of minimal resolution is the following where $\star$ denotes a $(-3)$-curve, $\bullet$ denotes a $(-2)$-curve, $\ast$ denotes a $(-(k-1))$-curve, $k$ is the number of irreducible components of the minimal resolution of $P$. \end{lemma}
+\begin{lemma} Assume that $D_1$ is a 2-section of $g$.
+Then $X$ has one the followings collection of singular points. \begin{itemize} \item Two rational double points of type $A_1$, one singular point $P$ whose dual graph is of the form and one singular point $Q$ whose dual graph is of the form where $\star$ denotes a $(-3)$-curve, $\bullet$ denotes a $(-2)$-curve, $\ast$ denotes a $(-(k-1))$-curve, $k$ is the number of irreducible components of the minimal resolution of $P$. \item Two rational double points of type $A_1$ and two singular points $P, Q$ whose dual graph is of the form